eromatiya/the-glorious-dotfiles/README.md

 ## More

-### Anti-aliasing?
+### Anti-aliased clients?

 Anti-aliasing is pretty doable, but it requires a hackish way to do it.
 The code is ugly and unmaintainable<sup>(yeah just like my code)</sup>, so I did not implement it.
-This is explained better in [elenapan](https://github.com/elenapan/dotfiles#anti-aliasing)'s documentation.
+This was explained in [elenapan](https://github.com/elenapan/dotfiles#anti-aliasing)'s documentation.

 *Anti-aliasing can be applied to any wibox by making its background color transparent and putting all its items in a shaped container with the desired background color.*

 So it means we have to add more than one titlebar around the client with transparent background then put a *shaped container* inside it to act as the titlebar's background.

-- Here is an example of an anti-aliased left titlebar:
+- This is an example of an anti-aliased left titlebar:

 	```lua
 	-- A titlebar with a color of #00000000, a black color with full transparency.